-Crystal Bridges has developed two online courses for high school students.
+Crystal Bridges has developed two online courses for students in grade 9 and up.
 These courses satisfy .5 credit hours in fine arts and the requirement to have an online course for graduation in the state of Arkansas.
 Arkansas public school students can enroll through Virtual Arkansas, a supplementary provider for districts throughout the state.
 Other students can take the courses through their schools or districts, or other online providers by teachers trained to teach the courses.
 Learn about becoming certified to teach both courses HERE.

 Art Appreciation and American Identity

 How is the identity of America represented in the arts?
 Is it a more accurate and diverse reflection than you would find in a textbook?
 How has the identity of America changed throughout history?
 All of these questions and more will be explored in this course as students learn how to discuss and interpret paintings from the collections of Crystal Bridges Museum of American Art and other museums throughout the country.

 Located in Bentonville, Arkansas, Crystal Bridges features more than five centuries of American Art, from early European portrayals of Native Americans to works being made by American artists today.
 Each of these artworks is a primary source that, when studied in the context of readings from historians and primary source documents, provides a unique perspective on American history and identity.

 In this class, students will learn how to discuss, interpret, and critique artworks while also learning about the critical role museum curators play in designing and promoting exhibitions.
 As students make connections between art, history, and identity, they will practice and apply the skills of curation to create two online exhibits: one about their individual identity and one about the American identity.
 View the course syllabus HERE.
 Arkansas students can REGISTER HERE.